 Police fraud unit arrests 20 visa racketeers in Lagos

+Lawal said that all the supects confesssed to have committed the crimes and were charged to court for prosecution to serve as deterrent to others involved in such illegal activities.

+“The Polıce Special Fraud Unit in its effort to discourage members of the public from patronising racketeers and false document makers, recently busted a cartel which specialises in counterfeiting.

-The cartel specialises in UK, Canada and Schengen visas, Nigerian passports, bank statements, various countries’ immigration stamps and letter of introduction from corporate organisations
+“This cartel specialised in UK, Canada and Shengen visas, Nigerian passports, bank statements, various countries’ immigration stamps and letter of introduction from corporate organisations,” Lawal said.

+The PSFU spokesman advised visa applicants against patronising agents using fake travel documents for processing visa at embassies in Nigeria.

+He urged visa applicants to always access embassies and high commissions information through their official websites on visa application procedures.

-The post Police fraud unit arrests 20 visa racketeers in Lagos appeared first on Premium Times Nigeria.
+The post Police fraud unit arrests 20 visa racketeers in Lagos appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share